Wisconsin Weather, Okra, and Jambalaya…

 Sneak Peek!
 September Cooking Collection!

-Join me every week for my Wildtree Wednesday blog posts where you’ll get my take on cooking each recipe featured, have the chance to enter an exclusive drawing for awesome Wildtree products, and have some fun in the kitchen!
+Join me weekly for my Wednesday blog posts, where you’ll get my take on cooking each recipe featured, and have some fun in the kitchen!

-Then click on over to the G-Free Deliciously Wildtree Site to get everything you need for making all eight of the delicious featured Wildtree Recipes each month.
+Then click on over to make all eight of the delicious featured recipes.

 Among our family’s favorites is Creole jambalaya, or red jambalaya, as it’s known in New Orleans.
-We also make Cajun jambalaya, which is more characteristic of southwestern and south-central Louisiana.
+We also make Cajun jambalaya, a dish that is more characteristic of southwestern and south-central Louisiana.

 One of the main ingredients in jambalaya is okra…

-In Wisconsin, we also have success growing the fruit each year in our busy little garden – where this year, we included red burgundy okra, sometimes called magenta or purple okra, as a fun addition to the green variety.
-And while there isn’t much difference between red okra and green okra other than the color, its interesting to note that when cooked, red okra loses its red hue, and the pods turn green.
+In Wisconsin, we have success growing the fruit each year in our busy little garden.
+This year, we included red burgundy okra (a.k.a. magenta or purple okra) as a fun addition to the green variety.
+And while there isn’t much difference between red okra and green okra other than the color, it’s interesting to note that when cooked, red okra loses its red hue, and the pods turn green.

 How to cook with Okra

 Most commonly used in soups and stews, okra contains a substance called mucilage (a gluey substance produced by nearly all plants) that acts as a natural thickener when heated.
-While this is beneficial to dishes like gumbo and jambalaya, it also creates the sliminess that is associated with okra.
+While this benefits dishes like gumbo and jambalaya, it also creates the sliminess associated with okra.

 If the sliminess is a problem for you, there are a few proven methods that work for reducing the percentage of mucilage produced in cooked okra:

-- Some cooks suggest soaking the okra in vinegar before cooking (just make sure you rinse and pat dry the slender, tube-like shapes before using)
+- Some cooks suggest soaking the okra in vinegar before cooking (make sure you rinse and pat dry the slender, tube-like shapes before using)

 You can always pre-cook okra using one of these ways before adding it to your recipe.